 - Perceptible differentiation: your value proposition must be understood in less than 5 seconds on your homepage

-- Realistic addressable markets: too broad a niche drowns you in competition, too narrow a niche caps your growth
+- Realistic addressable markets: a niche too broad drowns you in competition, a niche too narrow caps your growth

 Validate before investing